Minting API

 Using the Minting API

-You must have a Hub account to have access to the Minting API, as it requires your organisation's Secret API Key.
+To access the Minting API, you must have a Hub account, as it requires your organization’s Secret API Key.

-To access the Minting API, send a POST request to the mint-requests
+Send a POST request to the mint-requests

 A reference_id